jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_03.md

 ## Lab scenario

-Your organization has migrated their infrastructure to Azure.
-It is important that Administrators are notified of any significant infrastructure changes.
+Your organization has migrated its infrastructure to Azure.
+Administrators must be notified of any significant infrastructure changes.
 You plan to examine the capabilities of Azure Monitor, including Log Analytics.

 ## Architecture diagram